rahulgopinath/rahulgopinath.github.io/_posts/haskelltricks/2011-08-24-templatehaskell.md

 This suggests that, a tuple is an array of literals wrapped with constructor `LitE` again wrapped in `TupE`

-How about the function we have?
+How about the expression template we demonstrated previously deconstruct?

 ~~~
 runQ [| let fn (a,_,_) = a in fn |]